21st Century Austen

 How long on average does it take you to write a book?

 I always do my first draft during National Novel Writing Month.
 They have three events a year.
-Modern Persuasion was a first draft in July 2014.
+Modern Persuasion was the first draft in July 2014.
 I wrote the entire book in that month.
 Then I let it sit for a while until I am ready to revise it.
 I like to see it with fresh eyes.
 That can take a few months, depending on what else is going on.
 From starting Modern Persuasion to the day I submitted it to publishers, it took 2 years to complete.
 I think, once the first draft is done, it takes about a year and a half to complete.

 I read a lot.
 I generally read over 100 books a year.
-I think Jane Austen is my favorite and clearly she has a strong influence on what I am writing right now.
+I think Jane Austen is my favorite and clearly, she has a strong influence on what I am writing right now.
 For horror, I always find myself going back to Stephen King.

 What advice would you give to your younger self?